microbiomedata/issues/0004-host-naming-conventions.md

 * `data` - Data Portal

 We will use the following environment names (This list can be expanded)
-* `prod` - production
+* `prod` - production (optional since this is the user facing instance)
 * `dev` - development
 * `sandbox` - user facing sandbox

 ## Decision Outcome

-Chosen option: "Using `-` as the separator", because it allows us to keep names right above the    `.microbiomedata.org` domain simplifying underlying infrastructure management rules.
+Chosen option: "`{service}-{env}` with `-` as the separator", because it allows us to keep names right above the    `.microbiomedata.org` domain simplifying underlying infrastructure management rules.

+Additional details:
-Approve the above list of service and environment names.
+* Approve the above list of service and environment names.
 Services and environments outside this list do not have a prescribed naming convention as yet, but these may be added in the future.
+* `prod` environment name can be dropped if needed for ease of use (eg. `data.microbiomedata.org` instead of `data-prod.microbiomedata.org`)

 ### Pros
 - Potentially simplifies wildcard certificate management.